Pervasive Label Errors in Test Sets Destabilize Machine Learning Benchmarks: Background and related work

 Our findings imply ML practitioners might benefit from correcting test set labels to benchmark how their models will perform in real-world deployment, and by using simpler/smaller models in applications where labels for their datasets tend to be noisier than the labels in gold-standard benchmark datasets.
 One way to ascertain whether a dataset is noisy enough to suffer from this effect is to correct at least the test set labels, e.g.\ using our straightforward approach.

-\section{Background and Related work}
+\section{Background and related work}

-Experiments in learning with noisy labels \citep{DBLP:conf/icml/PatriniNNC16, rooyen_menon_unhinged_nips15, NIPS2013_5073, 7837934_multiclass_learning_with_noise_using_dropout, Sukhbaatar_fergus_iclr_2015} suffer a double-edged sword: either synthetic noise must be added to clean training data to measure performance on a clean test set, at the expense of modeling \emph{actual} real-world label noise \citep{pmlr-v119-jiang20c-synthetic-noise}, or, a naturally noisy dataset is used and accuracy is measured on a noisy test set.
-In the noisy WebVision dataset \citep{li2017webvision}, accuracy on the ImageNet validation is often reported as a ``clean'' test set, however, related works \citep{recht2019imagenet, northcutt2021confidentlearning, tsipras2020imagenet, hooker2019selective} have already shown the existence of label issues in ImageNet.
-Unlike these works, we focus exclusively on existence and implications of label errors in the test set, and extend our analysis to many types of datasets.
-Although extensive pior work deals with label errors in the \emph{training} set \citep{Frenay2014, survery_deep_learning_noisy_labels}, much less work has been done to understand the implications of label errors in the \emph{test set}.
+Experiments in learning with noisy labels \citep{DBLP:conf/icml/PatriniNNC16, rooyen_menon_unhinged_nips15, NIPS2013_5073, 7837934_multiclass_learning_with_noise_using_dropout, Sukhbaatar_fergus_iclr_2015} suffer a double-edged sword: either synthetic noise must be added to clean training data to measure performance on a clean test set (at the expense of modeling \emph{actual} real-world label noise \citep{pmlr-v119-jiang20c-synthetic-noise}), or a naturally noisy dataset is used and accuracy is measured on a noisy test set.
+In the noisy WebVision dataset \citep{li2017webvision}, accuracy on the ImageNet validation data is often reported as a ``clean'' test set, but several studies \citep{recht2019imagenet, northcutt2021confidentlearning, tsipras2020imagenet, hooker2019selective} have shown the existence of label issues in ImageNet.
+Unlike these works, we focus exclusively on existence and implications of label errors in the test set, and we extend our analysis to many types of datasets.
+Although extensive prior work deals with label errors in the \emph{training} set \citep{Frenay2014, survery_deep_learning_noisy_labels}, much less work has been done to understand the implications of label errors in the \emph{test set}.